 Local Match Activities—Military Nonappropriated Funds Military Nonappropriated Funds (NAFs) that are spent on eligible early childhood development and child care activities may be eligible to be certified as local expenditures for federal Child Care and Development Fund (CCDF) matching funds.
 The military base’s contracting and/or financial office certifies that the expenditures are:

-for aies’’
+for activities included in TWC’s CCDF State Plan or allowed under TWC’s Chapter 809 Child Care Services rules;

+are not used to match other federal funds; or

+not federal funds, unless authorized by federal law to be used to match other federal funds.

-TWC encourages Boards to secure local public and private funds for the purpose of matching federal funds in order to maximize resources for child care needs in the workforce area.
+TWC encourages Boards to secure local public and private funds for the purpose of matching federal funds to maximize resources for child care needs in the workforce area.

 Rule Reference: §809.17(a)(1)

-A Board is encouraged to secure additional local funds in excess of the amount required to match federal funds allocated to the Board in order to maximize its potential to receive additional federal funds should they become available.
+A Board is encouraged to secure additional local funds in excess of the amount required to match federal funds allocated to the Board to maximize its potential to receive additional federal funds should they become available.

 Rule Reference: §809.17(a)(2)